TREASURIES-Yields lowest in three months as tapering seen delayed

 The release of the October payrolls report has been pushed

 back to Nov.
 8 from Nov.
-1. Other key data delayed includes the
+1. Other key data that have been

 from 2.60 before the jobs data was released on Tuesday.
 The